What is Employee Stock Purchase Plan (ESPP)?

 ESPP Tax Rules

 Purchasing and keeping ESPP stock will not create a tax event.
-In other words, you don’t owe any taxes to IRS if you never sell your shares.
+In other words, you don’t owe any taxes to the IRS if you never sell your shares.
 However, the moment you decide to sell is when things get more complicated.

-The discount is as ordinary income
+The discount is an ordinary income.

-The first thing to remember is that your ESPP price discount is always treated as ordinary income.
+The first thing to remember is that your ESPP price discount is always taxable as ordinary income.
 You will include the value of the discount to your regular annual income and pay taxes according to your tax bracket.

 Qualifying disposition

-To get a preferential tax treatment on your stock gains, you need to make a qualifying disposition.
-The rule requires that you sell your shares two years from the offer date and one year from the purchase date.
-Your gains will be taxed as long-term capital gains.
-The long-term capital gain tax rate varies between 0%, 15%, and 20% depending on your income.Â
+To get preferential tax treatment on your stock gains, you need to make a qualifying disposition.
+The rule requires that you sell your shares

 Disqualifying disposition